 - “What happens if you give us the wrong advice?”

 Maybe you didn’t realize the value that only attorneys can deliver to you.
-VATC strongly recommends that you discuss your options with an attorney before you make any final decisions.
+CATIC strongly recommends that you discuss your options with an attorney before you make any final decisions.
 After all, a home is a big investment!

 For information on the legal functions performed by Sellers counsel, click here.